World Baseball Classic: 2013: Direct qualification and "Plátano Power"

-The tournament ended in an all-Caribbean championship game, with the Dominican Republic defeating Puerto Rico, In the final, Samuel Deduno started for the Dominican Republic, while Giancarlo Alvarado started for Puerto Rico.
+The tournament ended in an all-Caribbean championship game, with the Dominican Republic defeating Puerto Rico.
+In the final, Samuel Deduno started for the Dominican Republic, while Giancarlo Alvarado started for Puerto Rico.
 35,703 fans attended the game at AT&T Park in San Francisco.
 An additional 50,000 Dominican fans watched the game at Estadio Quisqueya in Santo Domingo, Dominican Republic.
-In Puerto Rico, the final was the most watched sporting event for the past year with nearly three-fourths of all households tuning in.
 Edwin Encarnación hit a two-run double in the first inning, giving the Dominican Republic the lead.
 Erick Aybar had the game's third run batted in for the Dominican Republic.
 Deduno recorded five strikeouts in five scoreless innings pitched and Fernando Rodney completed the game with a save, his seventh of the tournament.
 Four Dominican relief pitchers combined for 4 scoreless innings.

 This was the third time in the tournament that the Dominican Republic defeated Puerto Rico.
-The Dominican Republic completed the tournament with an 8–0 record, becoming the first undefeated team to win the World Baseball Classic.
+The Dominican Republic completed the tournament with an 8–0 record, becoming the first undefeated team to win the WBC.
 Robinson Canó was named the Most Valuable Player of the Classic after he batted 15-for-32 (.469), the most hits in tournament history.

-After the match the team was congratulated for their victory by Dominican president Danilo Medina.
+After the match, the team was congratulated for their victory by Dominican president Danilo Medina.